microsoft/cookie-doh/README.md

 Cookie-doh uses and generates projects with the following tools to help the development experience:

-* [uv](https://docs.astral.sh/uv/) for dependency management, virtual environments and packaging, i.e., makes your code readily importable!
+* [uv](https://docs.astral.sh/uv/) for dependency management, virtual environments and packaging.
+Configured so that your code is readily importable.
-* [ruff](https://docs.astral.sh/ruff/) for formatting and linting: helps you write clean and uniform code for better consistency (and it's fast!).
+* [ruff](https://docs.astral.sh/ruff/) for formatting and linting: helps you write clean and uniform code across collaborations.
-* [pytest](https://docs.pytest.org/en/stable/) for testing: ensures your code is working as expected!
+* [pytest](https://docs.pytest.org/en/stable/) for testing: ensures your code is working as expected.
-* [pyright](https://github.com/microsoft/pyright) for static annotations: helps identify simple errors, but more importantly, makes your code more readable!
+* [pyright](https://github.com/microsoft/pyright) for static annotations: helps identify simple errors and makes your code more readable!
 * [codespell](https://github.com/codespell-project/codespell) for spell checking: pinpoints spelling errors across code and documents.
 * [CI workflows](https://en.wikipedia.org/wiki/Continuous_integration): automates validation when you submit a PR or merge to `main` branch.

-Optional tools (when you create a new project):
+Optional tools (configurable when you create a new project):

 * [MkDocs](https://squidfunk.github.io/mkdocs-material/) for beautiful markdown documentation builds (like [cookie-doh](https:microsoft.github.io/cookie-doh)'s).
 * [pre-commit](https://pre-commit.com/) for quick validation checks and fixes before committing.